Conference Behavior Policies

 3. Registered Media Representatives may only attend the opening keynote (TBA).
 Any other requests must pass through the SJP MEDIA/PRESS TEAM.
 Media representatives must never initiate contact with conference attendees.
 Media representatives wishing to interview and/or film an individual (filming includes still photography) must refer to the MEDIA/PRESS TEAM, who will approach/contact the individual to determine that interviewing and/or filming is safe and appropriate in the circumstances.

-4. Permission to interview and/or film may be denied even in cases where the individual has given “consent”–if, for example, a member of the media/press team determines that consent has not been meaningfully given.
+4. Permission to interview and/or film may be denied even in cases where the individual has given consent.

 5. Failure to adhere to the media protocol by a media representative will result in termination of cooperation by SJP and a request for the media representative to leave the conference.